-Table 17.
+Table 19.
 Storage

-Description

-·

-This section allows the user to select the operating mode of the integrated SATA hard drive controller.
-The following options are available: Disabled - SATA controllers are disabled.
-AHCI - SATA is configured in AHCI mode.
-RAID On - SATA is setup to support RAID (Intel Rapid Storage Technology).
-(Selected by default)
+Table 19.
+Storage Options Description SATA Operation SATA Operation This section allows the user to select the operating mode of the integrated SATA hard drive controller.
+The following options are available: • Disabled - SATA controllers are disabled. • AHCI - SATA is configured in AHCI mode. • RAID On - SATA is setup to support RAID (Intel Rapid Storage Technology).
+(Selected by default) Storage Interface Port Enablement This section allows the user to enable or disable the onboard drives on the computer.

-·

-This section allows the user to enable or disable the onboard drives on the computer.
 The following options is available (ON by default).
-SATA-0 SATA-1 SATA-3 M.2 PCIe SSD-0 M.2 PCIe SSD-1
+SATA-0 SATA-1 SATA-3 M.2 PCle SSD-0 M.2 PCle SSD-1 SMART Reporting · Enable SMART Reporting This section contains a toggle switch that allows the user to enable or disable the S.M.A.R.T(Self-Monitoring, Analysis, and Reporting Technology) option on the system (OFF by default).
+Drive Information This section provides information about the connected and active drives on the computer.
+The following options are available: • M.2 PCle SSD-0 • Type • Device Enable MediaCard This section allows setting the media cards ON/OFF or enable/disable media card in read-only state.
+The following options are available:

-Table 17.
+Table 19.
 Storage (continued)